 Parenting in Lockdown – Like we needed a challenge!

-Unfortunately or fortunately, it depends on your perspective, but none of my three girls are due to go back to school any time soon.
+Unfortunately or fortunately, it depends on your perspective, but none of my three girls is due to go back to school any time soon.
 This has been hard for them to accept.
 Add to that summer holiday plans being cancelled as well as other family visits we were looking forward to, we suddenly sit with nothing to look forward to.
 Nothing to break the monotony of our days until maybe September.
 Let’s hope something positive comes along.
-For now I’m extremely grateful for good weather.
+For now, I’m extremely grateful for the good weather.

 I am on a mission to find as many resources, sources of support and advice as I can to help parents support their children’s mental health.
 Make sure you’re following me on Instagram @a_more_intentional_life and Facebook as I often share tips and advice on mental health.